uswds/uswds-site/_components/in-page-navigation/in-page-navigation.md

 title: In-page navigation
 type: component
 ---
 In-page navigation provides a way to rapidly traverse a page by providing a clickable outline for the user.
 This component is most suited for lengthy pages that benefit from the ability to quickly navigate to specific sections of the page rather than scrolling.
-The component appears by default to the right of the content in a sticky container that remains fixed when the user scrolls.
+The component is displayed to the right of the main content by default, in a sticky container that remains fixed when the user scrolls.
 When a user clicks an item on the in-page navigation, the page smoothly scrolls to the target section.

 In-page navigation utilizes the Intersection Observer API which provides a performant, future-proof way of observing elements on the page, and switching the in-page navigation items that coincide with what is visible in the viewport on and off.
 In other words, adding and removing the .usa-current class to the navigation items current in focus.